 - a.
-Parties involved in the investigation may, under limited and extenuating circumstances, request to submit a written statement instead of participating in an interview with the investigator(s).
-The Title IX Coordinator will determine whether to include in the Investigative Report information provided in a written statement, taking into consideration the relevance of the information and the rights of the Complainant and Respondent to have equal opportunity to present information and witnesses. - b.
+The investigator(s) may continue to investigate the alleged Prohibited Offense and produce an Investigative Report based on the available information.
+Both the Complainant and the Respondent will be asked to provide relevant documentary evidence (e.g., photographs, text messages, emails, phone records, receipts, etc.) and the names of any and all relevant witnesses with information about the alleged Prohibited Offense.
+Witnesses cannot participate solely to speak about an individual's character. - b.
 The investigation may also include the review of any documentation, reports, video or other items the investigator deems relevant to the Allegation. - c.
 The University may dismiss a Formal Complaint or any allegations therein, if at any time during the investigation or hearing: - i. a Complainant notifies the Title IX Coordinator in writing that the Complainant would like to withdraw the Formal Complaint or any Allegations therein; - ii. the Respondent is no longer enrolled or employed by the University; or - iii. specific circumstances prevent the University from gathering evidence sufficient to reach a determination as to the Formal Complaint or Allegations.